Aberrant Synaptic Plasticity in Cocaine Use Disorder: A 11C-UCB-J PET Study

 Detailed Description

-Healthy controls (HC) will be studied as outpatient and undergo one MRI and one 11C-UCB-J PET scan along with neurocognitive tasks.
-Individuals with Cocaine Use Disorder (CUD) will complete the study as inpatients on our unit and undergo one MRI and two 11C-UCB-J PET scan along with neurocognitive tasks.
+Healthy controls (HC) will be studied as outpatients and undergo one MRI and one 11C-UCB-J PET scan, along with neurocognitive tasks.
+Individuals with Cocaine Use Disorder (CUD) will complete the study as inpatients on our unit and undergo one MRI and two 11C-UCB-J PET scans, along with neurocognitive tasks.
+Participants will complete sleep studies (to evaluate sleep architecture); the first two nights after admission and the last two nights before discharge.
 Cocaine users will be asked to complete outpatient follow-ups twice a week for up to nine weeks following their inpatient stay.

 Study Type